MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfdata/functions/pfdataabortfileuploadsasync.md

 ## Remarks

+This API is available on all platforms.
 Aborts the pending upload of the requested files.
 See also FileDeleteFilesAsync, FileFinalizeFileUploadsAsync, FileGetFilesAsync, FileInitiateFileUploadsAsync.
 When the asynchronous task is complete, call [PFDataAbortFileUploadsGetResultSize](pfdataabortfileuploadsgetresultsize.md) and [PFDataAbortFileUploadsGetResult](pfdataabortfileuploadsgetresult.md) to get the result.

 ## Requirements